Sonic the Hedgehog 2 (film)

-Following the success of the first film, Paramount Pictures announced the sequel in May 2020, with Fowler returning as director, Casey and Josh Miller returning as writers, and Schwartz, Carrey, and the rest of the cast reprised their roles.
+Following the success of the first film in 2020, Paramount Pictures announced the sequel in May 2020, with Fowler, Casey, Miller and the cast returning.
 Filming took place from March to June 2021 in Vancouver and Hawaii.
+The film was loosely inspired by the video games Sonic the Hedgehog 2 (1992), Sonic the Hedgehog 3 (1994), and Sonic & Knuckles (1994).

-Sonic the Hedgehog 2 was theatrically released in several markets on March 30, 2022, and in the United States on April 8, by Paramount Pictures and Sega Sammy Group.
-The film received positive reviews from critics like its predecessor, who praised its action sequences, humor, and performances, but criticized its screenplay, runtime, and pacing.
-Many critics considered the film an improvement over its predecessor.
-It grossed over $405 million worldwide, becoming the highest-grossing video game film in the United States and the fourth highest-grossing video game film of all time.
-A third film is scheduled for a December 20, 2024 release, while a spin-off miniseries starring Knuckles is in development and is scheduled to be released in 2023.
+Sonic the Hedgehog 2 was theatrically released in several markets on March 30, 2022, in the United States on April 8, and in Japan on August 19.
+Like its predecessor, it set several box office records for a video game film and received positive reviews from critics, who praised the performances and action sequences but criticized the screenplay and runtime.
+It grossed $405.4 million worldwide.
+A television series, Knuckles, and a third film were released in 2024.

 Plot

-Roughly eight months after defeating Dr. Robotnik, Sonic attempts to help the public as a vigilante hero with little success.
-Tom advises Sonic to remain patient for the day his powers will be needed before he and Maddie depart for Rachel's wedding in Hawaii.
+Sonic lives with the Wachowskis and attempts to help the public as a vigilante hero with little success due to his recklessness.
+While on a fishing trip, Tom advises Sonic to remain patient for the day his powers will be needed.
+He and Maddie depart for her sister Rachel's wedding in Hawaii, leaving Sonic in charge of the house for the weekend.

-Sonic plans to have fun while home alone but is attacked by Robotnik, who has escaped the mushroom planet with the help of a powerful anthropomorphic echidna named Knuckles.
-To honor his ancestors, Knuckles demands the location of the legendary Master Emerald, an ancient relic that grants its user immense power and the ability to change reality to their will.
+While staying at home, Sonic is ambushed by his old enemy Dr. Robotnik, who has escaped the mushroom planet he was banished to, and Knuckles, an echidna warrior.
+Knuckles demands the location of the legendary Master Emerald—an ancient relic that grants its user ultimate power and the ability to change reality to their will—so he can bring honor to his ancestors.
+Sonic is rescued by Miles "Tails" Prower, a young two-tailed fox who idolizes him and has come to warn him about Knuckles.

-Sonic is rescued by Miles "Tails" Prower, an anthropomorphic two-tailed fox who idolizes him and comes to warn him about Knuckles.
-Sonic convinces Tails to help him find the Master Emerald, while Robotnik reunites with his assistant Stone and, scheming to steal the emerald, offers to help Knuckles.
-Sonic and Tails follow clues to a Siberian cave on a map Longclaw gave Sonic before sending him to Earth, where they find a compass within a temple.
-Robotnik and Knuckles track them and chase Sonic and Tails down a mountain.
-Knuckles reveals that he lost his father and his whole tribe the same day Sonic lost Longclaw.
-Despite this brief moment of sympathy, Knuckles and Robotnik steal the compass, though Knuckles begins to question Robotnik's sense of loyalty and honor when he mocks Sonic for choosing to save a wounded Tails instead of the compass.
+Sonic convinces Tails to help him find the Master Emerald while Robotnik reunites with his assistant, Agent Stone, and forms an alliance with Knuckles, scheming to steal the emerald.
+Following clues on a map given to Sonic by his late former guardian, Longclaw, Sonic and Tails find a compass within a temple in Siberia.
+Knuckles and Robotnik track them and chase Sonic and Tails down a mountain.
+Knuckles reveals that he lost his whole tribe the same day Sonic lost Longclaw.
+Despite this brief moment of sympathy, Knuckles and Robotnik steal the compass.
+However, Knuckles grows suspicious of Robotnik's sense of loyalty and honor when he mocks Sonic for choosing to save an injured and unconscious Tails instead of the compass before an avalanche starts upon them.